Division of Equal Employment Opportunity Diversity and Inclusion 2021 Year in Review

-The County of Erie, Division of Equal Employment Opportunity Diversity and Inclusion (Division of EEODI) is, in part, charged with developing and administering Equal Employment and Affirmative Action Programs pursuant to Title VI and Title VII of the Civil Rights Act of 1964, as amended by the Equal Employment Opportunity Act of 1972 and in accordance with the laws of New York State and the County of Erie.
-Services and programs are provided for the benefit of all County residents without regard to race, color, national origin, sex, religion, age, disability, genetic information, sexual orientation, gender identity or reprisal in any employment action including recruitment, hiring, advancement, promotion, compensation or termination.
+The County of Erie, Division of Equal Employment Opportunity Diversity and Inclusion (Division of EEODI) is, in part, charged with developing and administering Equal Employment and Affirmative Action Programs; according to Title VI and Title VII of the Civil Rights Act of 1964, as amended by the Equal Employment Opportunity Act of 1972 and following the laws of New York State and the County of Erie.
+Services and programs are provided for the benefit of all County residents without regard to race, color, national origin, sex, religion, age, disability, genetic information, sexual orientation, gender identity, or reprisal in any employment action, including recruitment, hiring, advancement, promotion, compensation or termination.

-There are two major EEODI services: (1) complaint counseling and investigation; (2) affirmative action administration.
+There are two primary EEODI services: (1) complaint counseling and investigation; (2) affirmative action administration.

 Complaint Counseling and Investigation

 Informal and formal procedures have been developed to ensure fairness and consistency in the County of Erie's employment program with its employees.